Beyond Scores: Proximal Diffusion Models: Experiments

+We compare with two score-based sampler: Euler-Maruyama for the reverse-time SDE (denoted as ``SDE'') and the Euler sampler for the probability flow ODE (resp.``ODE'') \citep{song2020score}.
+We show the FID score by NFE (number of function evaluations, i.e. sampling steps) and uncurated samples in \cref{fig:mnist_summary} (right and left, respectively). \PDM provides significant speedup compared to both the score samplers based on the reverse-time SDE and probability-flow ODE.

-We perform a similar experiment on the CIFAR10 dataset \citep{krizhevsky2009cifar}.
+\paragraph{CIFAR10.} We perform a similar experiment on the CIFAR10 dataset \citep{krizhevsky2009cifar}.
 The score model uses the same U-Net as in \cite{ho2020denoising}.
-The network for \PDM is the same as the score network, except that it has two parallel conditioning branches for $t$ and $\lambda$ respectively, with a comparable number of parameters.
+The network for \PDM is the same as the score network, except that it has two parallel conditioning branches for $t$ and $\lambda$ respectively, with a comparable total number of parameters.
 Score matching follows the standard setup in \cite{ho2020denoising} with learning rate warm-up, gradient clipping, and uniform $t$ sampling as introduced in \cite{song2020score}.
-For proximal matching, the proximal network is pretrained with $\ell_1$ loss, followed by proximal matching loss with $\zeta = 2$ in the first half and $\zeta = 1$ in the second half (see more details in the Appendix). \cref{fig:fid-cifar10} shows the FID score vs. NFE curves.
-It is worth noting that the score SDE sampler's FID at 1000 steps matches the value reported in the original paper \cite{ho2020denoising}. {It is clear that our \PDM model outperforms score-based samplers and enables faster sampling.
-Notably, the FID of \PDM at 10 steps matches that of the score ODE sampler at 20 steps and surpasses the score SDE sampler even at 100 steps.} Uncurated samples are shown in \cref{fig:cifar10-samples}, demonstrating sharper and cleaner samples by \PDM with fewer sampling steps. {Furthermore, when trained specifically for small step numbers (5, 10 and 20), the advantage of \PDM over score-based samplers becomes more significant.
-One should note that, if one is specifically interested in a very small number of steps, disregarding some of the heuristics described in \cref{sec:practical} can lead to even better results (see \cref{fig:fid-cifar10-no-heur} in the Appendix).}
+For proximal matching, the proximal network is pretrained with $\ell_1$ loss, followed by proximal matching loss with $\zeta = 2$ in the first half and $\zeta = 1$ in the second half (see more details in \cref{sec:details-image-generation}). \cref{fig:fid-cifar10} shows the FID score vs. NFE curves.
+It is worth noting that the score SDE sampler's FID at 1000 steps matches the value reported in the original paper \citep{ho2020denoising}. {It is clear that our \PDM outperforms score-based samplers and enables faster sampling.
+Notably, the FID of \PDM at 10 steps matches that of the score ODE sampler at 20 steps and surpasses the score SDE sampler even at 100 steps.} Uncurated samples are shown in \cref{fig:cifar10-samples}, demonstrating sharper and cleaner samples by \PDM with fewer sampling steps. {Furthermore, when trained specifically for small step numbers (5, 10 and 20), the advantage of \PDM over score-based samplers becomes more significant (see \cref{fig:fid-cifar10}, dashed lines).
+If one is specifically interested in a very small number of steps, disregarding some of the heuristics described in \cref{sec:practical} can lead to even better results (see \cref{fig:fid-cifar10-no-heur}).} \camera{Additionally, we report the precision and recall metrics \citep{kynkaanniemi2019improved}, which measure the quality of generated samples and coverage of the real data distribution, respectively (see detailed definitions in \cref{sec:details-image-generation}).
+The results are presented in \cref{fig:precision-recall-mnist-cifar10}, further illustrating the improved sample quality and coverage achieved by \PDM.
+Finally, the FID of \PDM at 1000 steps appears worse than that at 100 steps--we discuss on this in \cref{sec:discussion-bottleneck-1k-steps}.}